Multiple People Dead From California Shooting That Spread To A School

 A suspected gunman is dead after killing at least five people on Tuesday morning in Tehama County in Northern California.
 According to the local ABC News affiliate, the incident began at a residence and progressed to the Rancho Tehama Elementary School.
 In the above clip (via Sara Stinton of the Action 12 station in Chico), Assistant Sheriff Phil Johnson confirmed multiple gunshot victims at the school, and he says that the suspected shooter was killed by law enforcement.

 Johnson further stated that the school has been cleared, and a number of students have been airlifted to nearby hospitals.
 All other children were cleared from the building and have been transported to safe locations.
-CBS News initially reported that authorities didn’t believe anyone was killed at the school, but NBC Bay Area now reports that at least two children were among the dead.
+CBS News initially reported that authorities didn’t believe anyone was killed at the school, but NBC Bay Area now reports that at least two children are among the dead.

 KCRA reports details from a witness who says the gunman, who reportedly lived nearby, killed Flint’s roommate and stole Flint’s truck: